-Carla has spent nearly 20 years helping nonprofit education, and arts and culture organizations develop comprehensive fundraising programs.
-She brings experience building from the ground up as well as sustaining mature annual and leadership giving programs, planning and executing capital campaigns, identifying and soliciting major gift prospects, designing donor engagement programs, and overseeing donor database systems.
+Carla has spent nearly 20 years helping nonprofit organizations develop comprehensive fundraising programs.
+She brings experience building, as well as sustaining, mature annual and leadership giving programs, planning and executing capital campaigns, identifying and soliciting major gift prospects, designing donor engagement programs, and overseeing donor database systems.

 Carla was previously a consultant for Schultz & Williams and worked with a variety of clients, including the Museum of the American Revolution as campaign counsel and staffing for its successful $173 million capital campaign; as campaign staff for the Health Spark Foundation and its $5 million capital campaign for North Penn Commons; Peter’s Place as campaign staff for its $2 million capital campaign; A.J.
 Drexel Autism Institute developing a development plan; and strategic planning for the Center for Autism.

 In addition to her work at Schultz & Williams, Carla serves as an Advisory Board Member of the Philadelphia Film Society and as a fundraising advisor to her daughter’s school, A Step Up Academy.

 Carla is a graduate of The Pennsylvania State University and holds a Master of Liberal Arts degree from the University of Pennsylvania.